Peoria Facts

 Though Lake Mead is much larger, it is shared by both Arizona and Nevada.

-Peoria residents enjoy 34 neighborhood parks, three public pools, two large community parks, five dog parks, and more than 26 miles of mountain and multi-use trails.
+Peoria residents enjoy 37 neighborhood parks, 3 large community parks, 6 dog parks, 3 public pools, 2 libraries, and more than 26 miles of mountain and multi-use trails.

-Peoria's Utilities Department provides water, wastewater, and solid waste services to almost 60,000 residences and businesses.
+Peoria's Utilities Department provides water, wastewater, and solid waste services to more than 70,000 residences and businesses.

 Peoria is one of eight cities in Arizona that spans multiple counties.